UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 * cd _static

-10. Your second and final instutional directory resides here, as _MyInstitution.
+10. Your second and final institutional directory resides here, as _MyInstitution.
 Here is where some documents (.cdv and .pdf at the least) reside.
 For some reason, figure images can be saved and viewed fine within normal directories, but .pdf and .csv need to be saved and called from this directory.

 Your First Push and Pull
 ------------